-- Knows and understands the range of employer and employee statutory rights and responsibilities under Employment law.
-This should cover the apprentices rights and responsibilities under the Employment Rights Act 1996, Equality Act 2010 and Health and Safety legislation, together with the responsibilities and duties of employers - Knows and understands the procedures and documentation in their organisation, which recognise and protect their relationship with their employer.
+- 1. Knows and understands the range of employer and employee statutory rights and responsibilities under Employment law.
+This should cover the apprentice's rights and responsibilities under the Employment Rights Act 1996, Equality Act 2010 and Health and Safety legislation, together with the responsibilities and duties of employers - 2.
+Knows and understands the procedures and documentation in their organisation, which recognise and protect their relationship with their employer.
 Health & Safety and Equality & Diversity training must be an integral part of the apprentice's learning programme - 3.
 Knows and understands the range of sources of information and advice available to them on their employment rights and responsibilities.
 Details of Access to Work and Additional Learning Support must be included in the programme - 4.
 Understands the role played by their occupation within their organisation and industry - 5.
 Has an informed view of the types of career pathways that are open to them - 6.
-Knows the types of representative bodies and understands their relevance to their skill, trade or occupation, and their main roles and responsibilities - 7.
-Knows where and how to get information and advice on their industry, occupation, training and career - 8.
-Can describe and work within their organisation's principles of conduct and codes of practice - 9.
-Recognises and forms a view on issues of public concern that affect their organisation and industry.
+Knows the types of representative bodies and understands their relevance to their skill, trade or occupation, and their main roles and responsibilities

+- 7. Knows where and how to get information and advice on their industry, occupation, training and career - 8.
+Can describe and work within their organisation's principles of conduct and codesof practice - 9.
+Recognises and forms a view on issues of public concern that affect their organisationand industry.

 The Learning and Skills Improvement Service (LSIS) has developed an Induction (ERR) Workbook to enable apprentices to record evidence of ERR against each of the nine national required outcomes.
 Apprentices should complete the ERR workbook as part of their induction and throughout the programme under the supervision and guidance of their assessor/manager.
-A copy of the workbook can be downloaded from http://www.excellencegateway.or g.uk/node/26177.